 Now please keep in mind that there have not been any in-depth studies done on dandelions so I am in no way suggesting that you utilize this plant for medicinal purposes.
 But as you can see, there are many reasons as to why dandelions are healthy, and you thought that they were just weeds.
 Now let’s make something very sweet and pretty out of these wonderful herbs.

 - 1 – Quart of lightly packed Dandelion Flowers.
 Only use the yellow portion; try not to get any of the bitter greens of the stem into the pot.

 - Zest of one Lemon

 - 1 – Package of Pectin to 3 cups of yellow liquid

 - Boil the flowers in the water for about 10 minutes.

 - Add the 2 tablespoons of lemon juice, the zest of one lemon and the 1 package of pectin to 3 cups of yellow liquid.

 - Mix well and return to a boil.

 - Pour into hot, sanitized pint jars and seal.

-- Allow to cool before storing.
+- Allow cooling before storing.